rytswd/comvent/README.md

         #   if not   -> ""
 ```

-## WHAT: Comment Evenet Search

-To Be Updated
+You can find more examples in this repo's [`.github/workflows/`](.github/workflows/).

-## WHY: Quick and Cheap
+## **WHY**: Quick and Cheap

 GitHub Actions can be defined either in JavaScript or Docker container.

-Because Docker container takes some time to start up, you will pay for ~10sec for every single run.
+Docker container allows full segregation and secure setup, but it takes about ~10sec to build and start up.
-When you use GitHub Actions on frequently used events such as PR and Issue Comments, this can easily add up.
+When you wish to use GitHub Actions on frequently used events such as PR and Issue Comments, this can easily add up.

 The solution `comvent` provides is a cheaper solution than Docker equivalent (written in only dozens of lines in TypeScript), and provides a building block for much more complex setup.